25 July and 1 August 2019, 9am - 4pm, Stowmarket

 Training is free and available through contacting the PHE Team at firstname.lastname@example.org or if you would like to speak with one or your regional Clinical Nurse Champions directly, please do not hesitate to contact Simone or Jodie on 01787 886376.

-The CCG are looking at arranging more nurse training sessions during the shutdown afternoons throughout 2018.
+The CCG are looking at arranging more nurse training sessions during the shutdown afternoons throughout 2019.
 Check here regularly for details of upcoming courses.
-Please note that nurses are required to attend two medicines management training sessions per year under the prescribing incentive scheme.

 To book or find out about the latest training courses being run by the CCG, please call or email Shelley Mitchell.